MATH6183001-Scientific-Computing-2210/fsm-simple-traffic-light/README.md

 After another 3s, the light turns green.
 Then, it will turn red again after another 3s.

-Please design a traffic light use case defined above by using:
+Please simulate and design a traffic light use case defined above by using:

 - FSM
 - Transition table